 3) 11 USC § 523(a)(4) – fraud or defalcation;

-4) 11 USC § 523(a)(9) – injury or wrongful death awards stemming from operating a vehicle while intoxicated, and
+4) 11 USC § 523(a)(9) – injury or wrongful death awards in connection with operating a vehicle while intoxicated, and

-Both individuals and businesses can file a Chapter 7 Bankruptcy.
+Both individuals and businesses may file for Chapter 7 Bankruptcy.
 A Chapter 7 bankruptcy lasts four (4) to six (6) months.

-Here are some of the critical points about Chapter 7 that you should know.
+Here is a list of some of the critical points about Chapter 7 that you should know.

 Eligibility to File Chapter 7

-Specific individuals cannot file and receive a discharge under Chapter 7.
-Suppose a majority of your debts are consumer debts (not business-related).
-After subtracting certain allowed expenses from your income, that is sufficient to fund a Chapter 13 plan; you will not be permitted to proceed under Chapter 7 as it will be considered an abuse.
+Specific individuals cannot file and obtain a Chapter 7 discharge.
+Suppose most of your debts are related to consumer accounts (not business-related), and your net income (after subtracting certain allowed expenses from your income) is sufficient to fund a Chapter 13 plan.
+Your filing may be considered an abuse, and you will not be permitted to proceed under Chapter 7.

 Property in Chapter 7

-You will be able to exempt certain assets allowed under the Florida exemption.
-Many people who file for Chapter 7 find that all of their property is exempt under Florida state exemption laws.
-To learn more, contact a Miami Chapter 7 Bankruptcy Lawyer.
+You are permitted to exempt certain assets allowed under the Florida exemption.
+Many people that file under Chapter 7 discover that Florida state exemption laws protect completely cover their property.
+To read more, contact a Miami Chapter 7 Bankruptcy Lawyer.

 Secured Debt in Chapter 7

-If you have fallen behind on your mortgage or car loan, you will have to choose whether your creditor repossesses the property, and the debt becomes discharged.
-If you are up to date on with your secured debts, you may keep the property but must continue to make your contractual payments.
+If you have fallen behind on your mortgage or automobile loan, you will have to choose whether your creditor repossesses the collateral and the debt becomes discharged.
+If you are up to date with your secured debts, you may keep the property but must continue making your contractual payments.

 Consumer nondischargeable debts

-Bankruptcy works well to eliminate credit card debts, medical bills, and personal loans.
-However, some debt such as child support, alimony, and specific income tax bills can not be discharged in bankruptcy.
-For more information, please see What Bankruptcy Can and Can’t Do.
+Bankruptcy easily eliminates credit card debts, medical bills, and personally guaranteed loans.
+Nevertheless, some debt such as child support, alimony, and specific income tax bills can not be discharged in bankruptcy.
+For additional information, go to What Bankruptcy Can and Can’t Do.

 Chapter 13 Bankruptcy

-In a Chapter 13 bankruptcy, often called a “wage earner” bankruptcy, you must have an income source to file under this chapter to repay a portion of your debts.
+In a Chapter 13 bankruptcy, you’re required to have an income source (can be from family support) to file under this chapter, enabling you to repay a portion of your debts.

 Chapter 13 Plan

-You must propose a Chapter 13 plan that demonstrates how you will deal with your debts over three to five years.
-The minimum amount you will have to pay the Chapter 13 Trustee towards your plan payments depends on how much disposable income you have (income minus expenses permitted by the Bankruptcy Code) or your nonexempt property’s equity.
+You must propose a Chapter 13 plan demonstrating how you will deal with your debts over 36 to 60-months.
+The minimum you will have to pay the Chapter 13 Trustee towards your plan payments depends on the disposable income you have (income minus expenses permitted by the Bankruptcy Code) or your nonexempt property’s equity.

 Chapter 13 Debt limits